kernelcoffee/ergowallpaper/README.md

 # ErgoWallpaper

-This project is not production ready and less than 50% ready
+This project is not production ready and less than 50% complete

 ## What is ErgoWallpaper ?